 There are also a variety of traditions carried out across the continent that I as an African was intrigued to find out more about.
 From the Ghanaian choreographed pole bearers, to the Zulu belief of covering all reflective objects, to the Tanzanians fading practice of having Watani (comedians) at a funeral; the continent is full of vibrant, emotional and spiritual means of saying goodbye.

-Fufuka, meaning rise again in Swahili, is a visual series inspired by a mixture of cultural beliefs of an afterlife intertwined with my own understanding.
-The images contain various symbolism in both western and african practices at funerals.
+Fufuka, meaning “to come back to life” in Swahili, is a visual series inspired by a mixture of cultural beliefs of an afterlife intertwined with my own understanding.
+The images contain various symbolism in both western and African practices at funerals.